How to watch The Batman's new trailer today

 A new trailer for The Batman is coming today, as part of DC's FanDome 2021 event.
 The trailer will be revealed as part of a three-and-a-half hour livestream that focuses on a whole bunch of DC Comics-related media – but The Batman panel is the big deal for the day.

 The livestream begins at 10AM PDT/1PM EDT/6PM BEST/4AM AEDT on Saturday, October 16.
-If you want to watch The Batman trailer the moment it's available, you'll want to have DC FanDome streaming over the next few hours – though we don't think you'll be waiting too long to see it.
-Given how much hype has been built up for this trailer, we expect it'll land fairly early in the livestream.
+If you want to watch The Batman trailer the moment it's available, you'll want to have DC FanDome streaming over the next few hours – though when it lands specifically is a mystery.
+You'll just have to keep watching and wait for it, though it'll be uploaded onto video platforms after its debut if you're not in a rush.

 You can watch the stream below, and read more about The Batman trailer's various teasers from earlier this week at the bottom of this page.